pulp/pulp/docs/sphinx/dev-guide/integration/rest-api/repo/cud.rst

 * :response_code:`202,if the request was accepted by the server to update the importer when the repository is available`
 * :response_code:`404,if there is no repository or importer with the specified IDs`
-* :response_code:`409,if a conflict was detected and the request is not serviceable now, or any time in the future`

 | :return:`a` :ref:`call_report`